RECREATION SPECIALIST I, II

-Definition: Under supervision, to provide leadership to recreation programs, activities or service.
-This temporary part-time non-benefited position works 15-18 hours per week, and less than 1000 hours annually.
+Definition: Under supervision, to provide leadership to recreation programs, activities or facilities.
+This temporary part-time non-benefited position works 15-20 hours per week, and less than 1000 hours annually.
 The position will continue until completion of the assigned recreation program or until a subsequent recruitment.
-Most activities occur during the normal school year.

-The Recreation Program Specialist is responsible for planning, organizing, scheduling and administering in specialized phase of the recreation program.
+The Recreation Specialist is responsible for planning, organizing, scheduling and administering a specialized phase of the recreation program.

 Essential Duties: Depending upon assignment, the duties of a Recreation Specialist may include but are not limited to the following:

-- Lead and or guides Recreation program Leaders, and Volunteers.
+- Leads and or guides Recreation program Leaders and Volunteers.

 - Develops, organizes, inventories and maintains necessary facilities and materials.

-- Coordinates programs, classes, activities, with other recreation programs, and other City of Millbrae Recreation Department sites.
+- Coordinates programs, classes, and activities with other recreation programs, and other City of Millbrae Recreation Department sites.

-- Maintains group, individual discipline, and code of conduct.
+- Maintains group and individual discipline, and code of conduct.

 - Plans a logical detailed sequence of activities to fit the abilities and interest of the participants.

-- Keeps records of attendance, participation, and supports participation through the CLASS software system and other means of tracking.
+- Keeps records of attendance and participation, and supports participation through the Recreation Department's registration software system and other means of tracking.